lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 #### Interface to Key Manager

 The interface to the key manager is a simple struct that outputs the CREATOR_ROOT_KEY_SHARE0 and CREATOR_ROOT_KEY_SHARE1 keys via `otp_keymgr_key_o` if these secrets have been provisioned and locked (via CREATOR_KEY_LOCK).
-Otherwise, this signal is tied to all-zeros.
+Otherwise, this signal is tied to a random netlist constant.

 Since the key manager may run in a different clock domain, key manager is responsible for synchronizing the `otp_keymgr_key_o` signals.